almamigratoria-netizen/Leaflet-SVGMarkers/README.md

 __glyphs tested with font-awesome 4.7, boxicons, bootstrap-icons 1.13.1__
 * `class:` add a whitespace separated list of classes to the SVG element.
 * `image:` SVG (string) or URL.
 Adds a user supplied image to the SVG.
 * `imageOpts:` attributes for the image.
 Typically you should supply width and height (both default to 15, the standard Maki-icon size).
-Supply x and y to center the image (although it will try to center with the information it has).
+Supply x and y to center the image (although it will try to center with the information it has).  `image`s are created using the SVG `<image>` tag, so sttributes aren't exactly the same as for `Image()`, but there are plenty of [references](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/image) out there.
 * Any option not understood will try to be applied to the "style" attributes, which may or may not be what you want.

 ## The SVGMarkerUtil class